PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Outlinks
 ^^^^^^^^

 The Piwik PRO `Outlinks` report shows the list of external URLs that were clicked by your visitors.
 Outlinks are links that have different domain than those configured for your website.
-For example, if your visitor click on a link to `piwik.pro` and your website domain is `example.org`, this will be reported as an outlink, no matter if the website opens in current tab/window or a new one.
+For example, if your visitors click on a link to `piwik.pro` and your website domain is `example.org`, this will be reported as an outlink, no matter if the website opens in current tab/window or a new one.

 .. code-block:: html